balarajuyogesh/into/plugins/calibration/README.md

 Overview of Camera Calibration
 ==============================

+The calibration plug-in provides tools for calibrating cameras and making accurate 3D measurements with multiple cameras.

-The following secetions give you a broad overview of camera calibration.
+The following sections give you a broad overview of camera calibration.
 Please refer to the documentation of calibration functions in the [PiiCalibration] namespace for real usage examples.